|Hot Topics & Projects|

 |Links to Other Sites|

 |Meetings & Information|

-Rain garden in the woods at the trailhead next to the entrance to Bath Community Activity Center Park at 1615 North Cleveland – Massillon Road.
+Front rain garden at the trailhead next to the entrance to Bath Community Activity Center Park at 1615 North Cleveland – Massillon Road.